jetpham/PrismLauncher/README.md

   <br />This is a <b>fork</b> of the MultiMC Launcher and is <b>not</b> endorsed by it.
 </p>

+> **⚠️ IMPORTANT NOTICE: This is a fork of Prism Launcher**
+> This repository is a personal fork and is not affiliated with or endorsed by the official Prism Launcher project.
+For the official version, please visit [prismlauncher.org](https://prismlauncher.org).

 ## Installation

 <a href="https://repology.org/project/prismlauncher/versions">